 Kinesiology encompasses the study of human development, anatomy, physiology, mechanics, and motor learning.
 The purpose of this major is to develop and integrate the concepts and principles from each sub-discipline to understand the complexity of the human mind and body.
 This major prepares students for advanced studies in medicine, physical therapy, dentistry, kinesiology, and other related life science programs.

-First-year students interested in pursuing the Kinesiology major should CHEM 120 or 130 during the fall semester and CHEM 240 in the spring semester, and it is strongly recommended that PSYC 101 be completed during their first year.
+First-year students interested in pursuing the Kinesiology major should take CHEM 120 or 130 during the fall semester and CHEM 240 in the spring semester, and it is strongly recommended that PSYC 101 be completed during their first year.
 Additionally, Calculus I (MATH 110 or 114); Calculus II (MATH 120 or 128); and Biology 110, 115, or 130 should be taken by the end of the sophomore year.
-See sample schedule below:
+See sample schedule below

 Minor Available: Yes